seekingcode18/NewsGameProject/README.md

 * ```python manage.py test``` to see the 18 tests passing
 * ```python manage.py runserver```
 * Navigate to ```localhost:8000``` in your browser to begin

-## About
-This is our final project for the Futureproof bootcamp.
-We decided to create a simple game that engages young people in the news by awarding them points for reading articles.

 ## User Stories